TylerTemp/SaintsField/README.md

 Known issue:
 1. IMGUI: if the target itself has a custom drawer, the drawer will not be used, because `PropertyDrawer` is not allowed to create an `Editor` class, thus it'll just iterate and draw all fields in the object.

+    For more information about why this is impossible under IMGUI, see [Issue 25](https://github.com/TylerTemp/SaintsField/issues/25)

 2. IMGUI: the `Foldout` will NOT be placed at the left space like a Unity's default foldout component, because Unity limited the `PropertyDrawer` to be drawn inside the rect Unity gives.
 Trying outside of the rect will make the target non-interactable.
     But in early Unity (like 2019.1), Unity will force `Foldout` to be out of rect on top leve, but not on array/list level... so you may see different outcomes on different Unity version.
 3. UI Toolkit: `ReadOnly` (and `DisableIf`, `EnableIf`) can NOT disable the expanded fields.
 This is because `InspectorElement` does not work with `SetEnable(false)`, neither with `pickingMode=Ignore`.
 This can not be fixed unless Unity fixes it.